SSWConsulting/SSW.Rules.Content/rules/no-text-slides/rule.md

 Presentations are hard to get right, its easy to fall into the trap of putting too much text on your slides.

 People can't read and listen at the same time.
-If they are looking at their slides, they are not listening to you.
+If they are looking at your slides, they are not listening to you.
 If they are listening to you, they are not reading your slides.

 See this article
 https://www.linkedin.com/pulse/science-says-you-cant-read-listen-same-time-andrea-pacini/